AngelosPsy/multifear/README.md

 #> 10 0.72851310 0.96242680 0.0000000 1.27084300 0.03120063 0.00000000     2
 ```

 A bit of explanation of the column names.
-With the column name ‘id’ is
+With the column name ‘id’ we
-the participant number.
-Columns that contain the conditioned responses
+denote the participant number.
+Columns that contain the conditioned
-for conditioned stimulus plus (CS+) are denoted with column names
+responses for conditioned stimulus plus (CS+) are denoted with column
-starting with ‘CSP’.
-The number next to this name (1, 2, …, 10) is the
+names starting with ‘CSP’.
+The number next to this name (1, 2, …, 10) is
-trial number.
-The same goes for columns starting with ‘CSM’ but this
+the trial number.
+The same goes for columns starting with ‘CSM’ but
-denotes conditioned responses in CS- trials.
-At this point the package
+these denote conditioned responses in CS- trials.
+At this point the
-only supports a single CS+ and a single CS-.
-Also, the package assumes
+package only supports a single CS+ and a single CS-.
+Also, the package
-that trials are following each – so trial 2 comes after trial 1 etc.
+assumes that trials are following each other – so trial 2 comes after
-Let’s see the data:
+trial 1 etc.

+Let’s visualize the data (such visualizations are not available in the
+package but they can be carried out easily using the `graphics` or the
+`ggplot2` packages):

 ``` r
 datmelt <- example_data %>%